Ant-Block-Chain-Protocol/ABCP/README.md

 # ABCP
 Ants block chain protocol (abbreviated as ant coin: ABCP) is a multi-decentralized interactive protocol.
 It runs on the ant blockchain and has different forms of heterogeneous multi-centered interaction protocols, which is convenient for developers.
 Developed asset management applications; the contract layer uses the creation contract and control contract for asset issuance and management, and supports the extended utxo model butxo at the bottom.
+We have proposed a system for electronic transactions without relying on trust.
+We started with the usual framework of coins made from digital signatures, which provides strong control of ownership, but is incomplete without a way to prevent double-spending.
+To solve this, we proposed a peer-to-peer network using proof-of-work to record a public history of transactions that quickly becomes computationally impractical for an attacker to change if honest nodes control a majority of CPU power.
+The network is robust in its unstructured simplicity.
+Nodes work all at once with little coordination.
+They do not need to be identified, since messages are not routed to any particular place and only need to be delivered on a best effort basis.
+Nodes can leave and rejoin the network at will, accepting the proof-of-work chain as proof of what happened while they were gone.
+They vote with their CPU power, expressing their acceptance of valid blocks by working on extending them and rejecting invalid blocks by refusing to work on them.
+Any needed rules and incentives can be enforced with this consensus mechanism.
+The A Multi-Decentralized Interaction Protocol protocol was originally conceived as an upgraded version of a cryptocurrency, providing advanced features such as on-blockchain escrow, withdrawal limits, financial contracts, gambling markets and the like via a highly generalized programming language.
+The A Multi-Decentralized Interaction Protocol protocol would not "support" any of the applications directly, but the existence of a Turing-complete programming language means that arbitrary contracts can theoretically be created for any transaction type or application.
+What is more interesting about A Multi-Decentralized Interaction Protocol, however, is that the A Multi-Decentralized Interaction Protocol protocol moves far beyond just currency.
+Protocols around decentralized file storage, decentralized computation and decentralized prediction markets, among dozens of other such concepts, have the potential to substantially increase the efficiency of the computational industry, and provide a massive boost to other peer-to-peer protocols by adding for the first time an economic layer.
+Finally, there is also a substantial array of applications that have nothing to do with money at all.
+The concept of an arbitrary state transition function as implemented by the A Multi-Decentralized Interaction Protocol protocol provides for a platform with unique potential; rather than being a closed-ended, single-purpose protocol intended for a specific array of applications in data storage, gambling or finance, A Multi-Decentralized Interaction Protocol is open-ended by design, and we believe that it is extremely well-suited to serving as a foundational layer for a very large number of both financial and non-financial protocols in the years to come

 GPEI Core
 ==============